twolfson/if-i-were-to-build-a-startup-web-app/README.md

 - PostgreSQL
 - Bootstrap??
 Tailwind??
 - React but not for HTTP
-- runbook as documentation
+- Runbook as documentation
 - Hosting provider selection
+- Documenting in-repo vs outside of repo
+- Monorepo vs not
+- Monolith vs not

 ## Introduction
-Hello dear reader!
-I'm not sure who you are, but I'm glad you're here!

-As stated above, this is documentation around a theoretical scenario of myself making all the decisions and explorations for setting up a web app for a startup in roughly May 2023.

-I've provided context at the bottom of this document, but that's not why you're here.
+I've provided [context for why this exists][] the bottom of this README, but that's not why you're here.
 Let's dig in.

+[context for why this exists]: TODO

+## Stage 0: MVP product without web app
+The

+## Low-level housecleaning
+### Documentation
+TODO: Markdown vs reStructured Text vs plain text vs external (Slab, Notion, etc) something else

+### Releases
+TODO: Releases + versioning

 ## Context
 NCX and I have decided to part ways.
 This will likely finalize at the end of May 2023.